 On November 9, 2019, the Kurt Vonnegut Museum & Library moved into its new “forever home” at 543 Indiana Avenue in the Indiana Avenue Historic District (listed on the national register of historic Places).

 Know Before You Go

-The Library/Museum has some parking and is open every day 10 a.m. - 5 p.m.
+The Library/Museum has some parking and is open every day, except Tuesday, from 10 a.m. - 5 p.m.
+They have free admission the first Monday of each month.
 They also host monthly events.
 More information at https://www.vonnegutlibrary.org/.